arjit-32/Computer-Science-Primer/src/content/articles/distributed-5.md

 ---
 title: Distributed System Trade-offs (CAP & Beyond)
-meta_title: Distributed System Trade-offs and the CAP Theorem (2025)
+meta_title: Distributed System Trade-offs and the CAP Theorem | CS Primer
 description: Understand the trade-offs in distributed systems, focusing on the CAP theorem and its implications for system design.
 Learn how to make informed decisions in 2025.
 author: Arjit Sharma
 series: ["distributed"]